StackStorm/st2/docs/source/start.rst

 Datastore
 ---------

-While the most data are retrieved as needed by |st2|, you may need to store and share some common variables.
+While most data are retrieved as needed by |st2|, you may need to store and share some common variables.
 Use |st2| datastore service to store the values and reference them in rules and workflows as ``{{system.my_parameter}}``.
 This creates ``user=stanley`` key-value pair: